 - (3) Determine the weighted average above-ground standing live tree carbon stocks per acre (WCS) for all forest owner(s) and affiliate(s) landholdings within the same logical management unit (LMU) as the project area.
 For the purposes of defining the LMU, an affiliate means any person or entity that, directly or indirectly through one or more intermediaries, controls, is controlled by, or is under common control by the forest owner(s), including any general or limited partnership in which the forest owner(s) is a partner and any limited liability company in which the forest owner(s) is a member.
 For the purposes of this definition, "control" means the possession, direct or indirect, of the power to direct or cause the direction of the management and polices of a person, whether through the ownership of voting securities, by contract or otherwise.
 For the purposes of this definition, "person" means an individual or a general partnership, limited liability partnership, joint venture, trust, business trust, cooperative or association or any other legally-recognized entity.
 To determine the WCS, the Offset Project Operator or Authorized Project Designee must: - 1.
-Identify the LMU according to the definition in subchapter 1.2;
+Identify the LMU according to the definition in subchapter 1.2; - 2.
+If an explicit, existing LMU containing the project area cannot be identified, the LMU must be defined by identifying all lands where

-- To calculate WCS, estimate the above-ground standing live tree carbon stocks per acre for the entire LMU containing the project area, including the project area itself; - If sufficient inventory data for LMU lands exist to quantify aboveground standing live tree carbon stocks for the entire LMU, then equation 5.7 must be used to calculate WCS; and - 4.
+- the forest owner(s) and its affiliate(s) either own in fee or hold timber rights within the same assessment area(s) covered by the project area; - To calculate WCS, estimate the above-ground standing live tree carbon stocks per acre for the entire LMU containing the project area, including the project area itself; - If sufficient inventory data for LMU lands exist to quantify aboveground standing live tree carbon stocks for the entire LMU, then equation 5.7 must be used to calculate WCS; and - 5.
 If sufficient inventory data is not available for the LMU, a stratified vegetation-type analysis must be used to calculate WCS.
 To conduct this analysis, all landholdings within the LMU, including the project area, must be divided into vegetation types and size class/canopy cover categories as delimited in table 5.2 with a resolution for classification no greater than 40 acres.
 Each vegetation class has a "carbon rating" provided in table 5.2.
 WCS must be calculated using the ratio of average carbon stocking on LMU lands relative to carbon stocking on project area lands (referred to as the "stratified carbon weighting factor" or SWF) using equations 5.7, 5.8, and 5.9; and